 - (+)RNAs are encapsidated in a sub-viral particle, in which they are transcribed to give RNA (-) molecules with which they become base-paired to produce dsRNA genomes.

-- Mature virions are transmitted to new cell during cell division, sporogenesis or cell fusion.
+- Mature virions are transmitted to new cell by cytoplasmic exchange, sporogenesis or hyphal anastomosis.